 Mike opened Hug in a Mug Coffee Company in 2017 through our 7 Steps to Success program.

 This coffee shop startup system walks new business owners through seven steps to bring their business from concept to reality, with Crimson Cup trainers providing support at each step.

 “The most helpful step for me was location,” Scott said.
 “While I already understood the importance of location, learning what makes a good place for a coffee shop was very valuable.”

-Located on a busy street with lots of other retail and service businesses, Hug In A Mug Coffee Company serves a full menu of hot, iced and frozen espresso drinks – including mochas, lattes and cappuccinos – as well as iced coffee and tea, cold-brewed coffee, hot chocolate, fruit smoothies and other custom drinks.
-Bagels, breakfast sandwiches, pastries and desserts round out the menu.
+Located on a busy street with lots of other retail and service businesses, Hug In A Mug Coffee Company serves a full menu of hot, iced, and frozen espresso drinks – including mochas, lattes, and cappuccinos – as well as iced coffee and tea, cold-brewed coffee, hot chocolate, fruit smoothies, and other custom drinks.
+In addition, bagels, breakfast sandwiches, pastries, and desserts round out the menu.

 The Hug In A Mug Brew Bar entices coffee lovers to slow down and enjoy a hand-poured coffee using Hario v60 or Chemex brewing systems.
 “This is truly the experience for the coffee connoisseur who may have a more ‘discerning’ palate,” Scott said.

 When asked for advice for aspiring coffee shop owners, Scott said, “Go with Crimson Cup.”
 He also noted the importance of having enough startup capital and funds.
 “It could take some time to get your name out.”